 If there is old paint or solid color stain that is peeling and cracking, you will likely need to remove the old finish prior to removing any mold or mildew.
 First, scrape away all loose, cracked or peeling finish.
 In severe cases, all the of the old product must be removed and must be done so with extreme care as to not damage the wood underneath.
-Should old paint or solid color stains not require full removal, you can feather the edges of the product to the bare wood by careful sanding.
-The removal of any mold or mildew can then be done.
-Thoroughly rinse with clean water and allow to dry completely.
+Should old paint or solid color stains not require full removal, you can feather the edges of the product to the bare wood that has mold or mildew on it by careful sanding.
+Clean it thoroughly, then rinse with clean water and allow to dry completely.

-If the Cedar has greyed and you would like to restore it back to its original color, that can be done fairly easily using commercially available wood brighteners after you have sanded the exposed surface of the Cedar.
-Next, treat any mold or mildew and/or water staining.
+If your Wester Red Cedar lumber has greyed and you would like to restore it back to its original color, that can be done fairly easily using commercially available wood brighteners following the manufacturer’s directions after you have sanded the exposed surface of the Cedar.

 After you are certain your Cedar is completely dry after it is cleaned, it is time to refinish.
 When choosing a product for refinishing, it should be the same type as the original finish.
 Old latex should be replaced with latex, and old oil based finishes should be replaced with new oil based finishes, with the exception of latex being able to be put on top of old oil based finishes.
 Always follow the manufacturer’s directions no matter which product you choose and make sure that it is specifically formulated to help control extractive bleeding and is approved for use on Western Red Cedar.